marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 * minimumheight of qt: set to 1 instead of 0! to get rid of the problem
 * delete on runtime the items
 * widgets > analyze paintings: [F9] - every single draw call; even with cost numbers
-* also a gamechanger for coplex model-view-hierarchies; proxies, ..
+* also a gamechanger for complex model-view-hierarchies; proxies, ..
 * also shows statistics for object-creation; and also debugging levels

 [short break]

 ### state machines
 * dropped in qt6?
-* benefit; restructuring easy, signals and slots for each transtion, simple way to decouple the logic; simple to expand because everyone says "for simple things i can implement it on my own"
+* benefit; restructuring easy, signals and slots for each transition, simple way to decouple the logic; simple to expand because everyone says "for simple things i can implement it on my own"
 * statemachines constrain you a bit; but constraints are good because they also limit your 'creativity' (for better readability)
 * use scxml: state chart xml; w3c-standard for future use; also in Qt5.15; use this for further development instead of Qt-state-machines